IDA-TUBS/MCC/usecases/README.md

 There are a pose estimation and object recognition function.
 The environment model provides state of the platform and radiation levels.

-## ACSOS2020
+## SICS

-Implementation of the use case developed for the ACSOS2020 submission.
+Implementation of the use case developed for the SICS submission.
 It was based on the C1 use case.